-Figure 1: Description of the four main processes of gas movement in clays (after Marschall et al., 2005).
+Fig.1: Description of the four main processes of gas movement in clays (after Marschall et al., 2005).
 The blue box highlights the two mechanisms that the GT experiment aimed to investigate.

-Studies suggest that in the case of clay-based rocks gas flows through a series of pressure induced pathways which open and close to allow the passage of gas through the system, the direction of flow is controlled by anisotropy and heterogeneity of the rock (Angeli et al., 2009; Harrington & Horseman, 1999; Horseman et al., 1996, 2004; Harrington et al., 2009, 2013, 2014; Cuss et al., 2014).
-Understanding these processes and the phenomenological processes which govern the movement of gas has become a priority research area.
+Studies suggest that in the case of clay-based rocks, gas flows through a series of pressure induced pathways which open and close dependent on the local stress state to allow the passage of gas through the system, the direction of flow is controlled by anisotropy and heterogeneity of the rock (Angeli et al., 2009; Harrington & Horseman, 1999; Horseman et al., 1996, 2004; Harrington et al., 2009, 2013, 2014; Cuss et al., 2014).
+Understanding these processes and the phenomenological processes which govern the movement of gas has become a priority research area (Levasseur et al., 2021; 2024).
 To understand gas movement in OPA, an experimental study was conducted (Cuss, 2024).
 Initially, four laboratory experiments were performed to observe gas flow both parallel and perpendicular to bedding.
 This showed that dilatancy (net volume increase) was seen at the time of gas entry.
-This was followed by the Gas Transport (GT) in-situ experiment at the Mont Terri Underground Research Laboratory (URL), Switzerland.
+This was followed by the Gas Transport (GT) in-situ experiment at the Mont Terri rock laboratory, Switzerland.
 The GT experiment focused on the characterisation of the physical phenomena describing the gas transport and its mechanical interaction with the surrounding barriers and in particular the further understanding of the creation of micro- and macro-fractures.
 The experimental programme was designed so that early observations from the laboratory experiments could feed directly into the design and operation of the field test.

-Wiseall et al. (2020) reviewed relevant field-scale gas tests conducted in the OPA, as well as the Callovo-Oxfordian claystone in France, to summarise the key findings and lessons learned.
-This review was used in the design of the current GT test.
-Several gas injection tests have been conducted at the Mont Terri URL, including the Gas permeability experiment (GP; Marschall et al., 2003), Gas threshold pressure test (Croisé et al., 2006; Marschall et al., 2005), Long term gas injection experiment (GP/GS; Marschall et al., 2003), Gasfrac self-sealing experiment (GS; Marschall et al., 2003), Multi-step gas injection test (GS-2; Marschall et al., 2005), Hydro-gas experiment (HG-A; Lanyon et al., 2009), and HG-B (Xu et al., 2013; Shao & Schuster, 2009).
-In addition, the Gas threshold pressure test O5 was conducted in the Benken deep borehole in the Northern part of Switzerland.
+Several gas injection tests have been conducted at the Mont Terri rock laboratory, including the Gas permeability experiment (GP; Marschall et al., 2003), Gas threshold pressure test (Croisé et al., 2006; Marschall et al., 2005), Long term gas injection experiment (GP/GS; Marschall et al., 2003), Gasfrac self-sealing experiment (GS; Marschall et al., 2003), Multi-step gas injection test (GS-2; Marschall et al., 2005), Hydro-gas experiment (HG-A; Lanyon et al., 2009), and HG-B to HG-D (Xu et al., 2013; Shao & Schuster, 2009; Jockwer &Wieczorek, 2008; Rösli, 2010; Navarro, 2013).
+In addition, the gas threshold pressure test O5 was conducted in the Benken deep borehole, and six gas threshold tests were conducted as part of the TBO campaign (Nagra, 2024) in the Northern part of Switzerland.
 These tests have predominantly concentrated on characterising the hydro-mechanical properties of the OPA using a variety of test set-ups and methodologies.
 Several tests noted clear evidence of anisotropy in the hydro-mechanical data, mainly because of the clearly pronounced bedding of the OPA.
 Evidence of fracturing was observed using techniques such as micro-seismics, ultra-sonic imaging, and resin injection.
 In terms of the scale of these in situ experiments, the fractures were relatively large features.

 2 Experimental setup